東京 Classic & Modern Tokyo

 Inclusive of and also additional to the itinerary described above, the following experiences are available to you on this tour

-・Traditional Japanese musical instrument experience with the Koto with Shamisen at a teahouse in a traditional Japanese garden
+・Traditional Japanese musical instrument experience with the Koto with Shamisen at a teahouse in a traditional Japanese garden, a Japanese room in a Museum or Noh Theater

-・A Geisha and Geiko’s classical Japanese song and dance intimate concert at a ryotei in Shimbasi or Kagurazaka (Geisha district)
+・A Geisha and Geiko’s classical Japanese song and dance intimate concert at a ryotei in Shimbasi or Kagurazaka (Geisha districts)

 ・Maguro (tuna) auction at Tsukiji Fish Market starting at 5am